wp-plugins/wp-spamshield/readme.txt

 == Description ==

-An extremely powerful and user friendly WordPress anti-spam plugin that stops blog spam cold, including:
+An extremely powerful and user-friendly WordPress anti-spam plugin that eliminates comment spam, trackback spam, contact form spam & registration spam.

-* Comment spam
-* Trackback and pingback spam
-* Contact form spam
-* Registration spam

-See what it's like to run a WordPress site without spam!
-WP-SpamShield is an all-in-one spam solution for WordPress.

-= A Powerful Weapon Against WordPress Spam - Without CAPTCHAS = No CAPTCHA's, challenge questions or other inconvenience to site visitors - it works silently in the background.
+= An All-in-one Spam Solution for WordPress - Without CAPTCHAS = No CAPTCHA's, challenge questions or other inconvenience to site visitors - it works silently in the background.

 = Documentation / Tech Support =